 Aloe viridiflora Reynolds

-Native to Namibia (found in subtropical or tropical dry shrubland, dry savanna, and rocky areas).
+This species is native to Namibia (found in subtropical or tropical dry shrubland, dry savanna, and rocky areas).

 Aloe viridiflora is a stemless succulent that forms dense rosettes of blue-green leaves covered with a powdery bloom.
 The leaves are lance-shaped, up to 2 feet (60 cm) long, and up to 3.2 inches (8 cm) wide.
 The leaf margins are lined with reddish-brown teeth.
 Flowers are green to lemon-yellow and appear in winter in dense clusters on branched, up to 5 feet (1.5 m) tall flower stalks.